pearl-core/pearl/README.md

 Description
 ===========
-**Pearl** is a package manager for dotfiles, plugins, programs and any form of code accessible via git for Linux and OSX.
+**Pearl** is a lightweight package manager for automating reproducible environments between different systems (Linux and OSX).
+It can be used for dotfiles, plugins, programs and any form of code accessible via git.

 As soon as a package gets installed, its content can be activated out of the box according to certain events, like, for instance, a shell startup (Bash, Zsh or Fish) or